-Digital communications are known as new media.
-New media includes popular social media platforms like Facebook and Twitter, but also includes lesser-considered channels like e-zines (digital magazines), text messages, blogging, and web advertising.
-Many restaurants prefer new media marketing because it is often less expensive than traditional advertising.
-New media is typically a two-sided communication, making it easy to engage followers and measure your impact.
+Communications using digital technologies are known as digital marketing.
+Digital marketing includes popular social media platforms like Facebook and Instagram but also includes lesser-considered channels like native texting apps (iMessage, WhatsApp), ChatBots, live chat, blogging, SEO-based tools like Google Adwords, and digital advertising like website banner ads.
+Many restaurants prefer digital marketing because there is the option to spend less than on traditional advertising.
+Digital marketing is typically a two-sided communication, making it easy to engage followers and measure your impact.